Salvatoreb1984/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/skype-room-systems-v2/recovery-tool.md

 4. After the update to 1709 is complete sign back into admin account and install [KB4089848](http://download.windowsupdate.com/d/msdownload/update/software/updt/2018/03/windows10.0-kb4089848-x64_db7c5aad31c520c6983a937c3d53170e84372b11.msu).
 The update may be done from the link or using Windows Update.
 5. As an optional step, install any additional updates available from Windows Update.

+Test the on screen keyboard in the "Skype" user, if the 'dot' does not work, update to 1803 followinf the link https://www.microsoft.com/en-us/software-download/windows10

 <a name="Perform"> </a>
 ## Perform a recovery

 1. Sign in to the admin account on your Skype Room Systems v2 device, and launch an elevated command prompt.
 2. Verify from the Skype Room Systems v2 device that you are able to access the `RecoveryTool.ps1` file, which is included in the files extracted from the Skype Room Systems v2 installation package.
 The kit can be found on the network share or USB drive used when preparing prerequisites.
-3. Run the Powershell.exe command `-ExecutionPolicy Unrestricted -File "<path to RecoveryTool.ps1>"`.
+3. Run the Powershell.exe command 'Set-ExecutioPolicy Unrestricted'.
+4. Run the Script `RecoveryTool.ps1` from the path were was expanded.
-4. When prompted by the script select option `1:"Repair System"`.
+5. When prompted by the script select option `1:"Repair System"`.
-5. Upon completion, reboot the Skype Room Systems v2 device.
+6. Upon completion, reboot the Skype Room Systems v2 device.
 It will reboot again automatically and come up fully recovered the second time.